prabusw/dotfiles/.github/README.md

 below can be found in this repository.
 Most of configuration is based on online resources.
 Sources are cited in the individual files.

-The dotfiles in this repository are used in a pc which dual boots between Arch Linux and Alpine Linux.
+The dotfiles in this repository are used in a pc which used to dual boot between Arch Linux and Alpine Linux.
 So any configuration related to systemd is only for Arch Linux.

+Note: Arch Linux is not used since Jan'25.
+So check twice before using it in Arch Linux.

 ![ScreenShot](/home/prabu/Screenshots/2024-08-25_21-02-19.png )
 ## Sway configuration Details